icann-dns/puppet-ditl/README.md

 ### What ditl affects

 * installs ssh key to the root user
-* install a bash sctip to upload bcaps
+* install a bash script to upload pcaps
-* install a cron job to upload bcaps
+* install a cron job to upload pcaps

 ### Setup Requirements